What’s the Difference Between kW & kWh?

 Kilowatts (kW) vs. Kilowatt-hours (kWh)

-Just as length can be measured in either feet or meters, there are various different but equally good ways to measure both
+Just as length can be measured in either feet or meters, there are various different but equally good ways to measure both power and energy.

 One common source of confusion when evaluating a solar system proposal, however, is that the terms typically used to measure electrical power and energy not only sound almost exactly the same; the slight difference between them makes it easy to get confused and reverse their meanings once you do understand the distinction.